SergiCarol/net2vec/README.md

 ```sh
 $ pip install -r Utils/requirements.txt
 ```

+### The DataSets

+The three datasets used are for 14, 24 and 50 nodes and can be found here [DataSets](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0)

 ### File structure
 The only important file structure is regarding the datasets, the datasets must be stored in a folder called nsfnet.
 So in this case the dataset structure would look like this.
   - root_folder